 The research work developed at the UASL is not only recognised at the national level but also and very much at the international level.
 The laboratory's expertise in unmanned aerial vehicle navigation was, in 2009, selected for and funded by the European FP7 Marie Curie International Research Staff Exchange Scheme to further investigate, through the International Cooperation Program for Unmanned Aerial Systems Research and Development – in collaboration with Polytechnic University Madrid and the Australian Research Centre for Aerospace Automation (ARCAA), Queensland University of Technology – to what extent navigation and planning decisions and intelligence could be provided safely to unmanned aerial systems.
 The UASL secured funding from BAE systems and EPSRC in 2010 to investigate initial research concepts of cooperative mosaicking for guidance of multiple UGVs.

 In 2013, another programme of research, co-sponsored by MBDA systems and EPSRC, to investigate cooperative navigation for multiple UAVs was finalised.
 Additionally, the UASL has been selected by ESA on a number of occasions under European open competition NPI schemes to contribute in a number of research programmes related to navigation and autonomy of systems.
-One of those programmes was related to the famous ExoMars programme, to develop Mars Rover robot vision based localisation.
-Currently, the UASL is leading technical activities in two major and highly competitive defence research programmes under MCM ITP, which is a UK MoD and DGA funded partnership.
-These programmes are named 3D Automatic Target Recognition Seekers and Architecture and Rapid Static Target Modeling respectively.
+One of those programmes was related to the famous ExoMars programme, to develop a Mars Rover robot vision based localisation.
+Currently, the UASL is leading technical activities in two major and highly competitive defence research programmes under MCM ITP, which is a UK MOD and DGA funded partnership.
+These programmes are named 3D Automatic Target Recognition Seekers and Architecture and Rapid Static Target Modelling, respectively.
 In the former, we lead 3D ATR and human-in-the-loop interface/decisions for 3D-based seekers' activities.
-In the latter, we optimise the 3D modeling of scenes for missile planning.
+In the latter, we optimise the 3D modelling of scenes for missile planning.

 Current PhD supervision

-- Visible band, multi-spectral and thermal stereo navigation for ground and air vehicles.
+- Visible band, multi-spectral and thermal stereo navigation for ground and air vehicles;

-- Investigation of convex optimisation techniques in problems of motion and pose estimation.
+- Investigation of convex optimisation techniques in problems of motion and pose estimation;

-- Fault detection and isolation for UAVs' inertial navigation systems.
+- Fault detection and isolation for UAVs' inertial navigation systems;

-- Robust vision-based slope estimation and rocks detection for an autonomous space lander.
+- Robust vision-based slope estimation and rocks detection for an autonomous space lander;

-- Infrared (IR)-based relative navigation and guidance for active debris removal.
+- Infrared (IR)-based relative navigation and guidance for active debris removal;

-- 3D automatic target recognition for future LIDAR-based missiles.
+- 3D automatic target recognition for future LIDAR-based missiles;

-- Increasing micro UAVs' autonomy via vision-based control (application to power asset inspection).
+- Increasing micro UAVs' autonomy via vision-based control (application to power asset inspection);

-- Acoustic and video detection and localisation in sensors networks.
+- Acoustic and video detection and localisation in sensors networks;

-- Optimal fault-tolerant flight tracking control for aircraft with imperfect actuators.
+- Optimal fault-tolerant flight tracking control for aircraft with imperfect actuators;

-- Robust 3D registration and tracking with RGBD sensors.
+- Robust 3D registration and tracking with RGBD sensors;

-- Haptic/active stick tele-operation for UAVs.
+- Haptic/active stick tele-operation for UAVs;

 - Enhanced speech recognition with fused audio and video modalities.